Your Eyes are the Mirror to Your Soul

 Many studies reveal that, when you meet someone, their eyes can transmit a wide range of sensations to you.
 For example, you might feel trust or distrust, security or fear, etc. No doubt, you’ve experienced this in your daily life.
 It’s almost as if you can reach the souls of others through their eyes.

 Some experts have studied people’s faces and have observed that the eyes are the mirror of the soul because they’re, in effect, the most sincere part of the face.
 Indeed, you have no control over your eyes, unlike, for example, your mouth.
 If you like something, your pupils dilate involuntarily and immediately.
 Similarly, if you dislike something, they contract.

 Below, we’ll talk about some of the reasons why it’s said that your eyes are the mirror to your soul.

 When someone’s eyes are narrowed, crinkled, and shine brighter than normal, they’re likely to be feeling good.
 In fact, it’s not necessary to see a person’s smile to realize that they’re happy, you can tell it by their gaze.

 “The eyes are the point where soul and body mix.”

 If you see a person with wide-open eyes and a penetrating look, they’re attentive to what you’re saying or what they’re doing.
 If they’re talking to you at the time, they’re paying attention to your words.
 However, you’d have to look at other non-verbal signals to work out if they’re feeling positive about what you’re saying or not.

 You’ll be able to recognize this emotion which is also one of the most common.
 Even though it’s one we often try and hide.
-In this case, the eyelids are raised and the lower edge of the eyebrows is raised.
+In this case, the eyelids and the lower edges of the eyebrows are raised.

-When you get angry your eyebrows are raised and your expression is extremely serious.
+When you’re angry your eyebrows are raised and your expression is extremely serious.
 Sometimes, you might even frown.